 But first, we’ll explain how whole-home humidifiers operate.

 Make one call to Michael & Son, and we’ll help you breathe easy!
-Our experts will assess your home’s humidity levels during your free in-home estimate and discuss your individual needs.
+Our experts will assess your home’s humidity levels during your in-home estimate and discuss your individual needs.
 We offer 0% APR financing plans* and can even do same-day installations! *Upon approved credit.
 Select services are not available at all locations.
 Contact a location near you for service availability.

 How do whole-home humidifiers work?